songololo/aiovectortiler/docs/install.md

 pip install aiovectortiler
 ```

-Once installed as a module, you can use an `example_aiovectortiler_script.py` to wrap the server in your own code:
+Once installed as a module, you can use an `example_aiovectortiler_script.py` to wrap the server in your code environment:
 ```
 from aiovectortiler.serve import serve_tiles